AshKyd/briscycle/site/brisbane-city/neville-bonner-bridge/index.md

   }
 ---

 The Neville Bonner Bridge is an under-construction pedestrian-only bridge between the South Bank Cultural Forecourt and the Queens Wharf casino.
-It will be finished in 2024.
+The bridge is finished construction, but won't be open until April 2024 when the Star casino is completed.

 **You can't ride on it, and it doesn't really go anywhere.
 If you're heading to Queen's Wharf you can only do it on foot.**